TheCuteOwl/Trap-Stealer/README.md

 ## <a id="changelog"></a>📝・Changelog
 ```
+- V3.7 Make it steal in under 2 seconds
 - V3.6.6 Fixed Cookie Stealer
 - V3.6.5 Added a new obfuscator (Not "Skidded") Bad but well no deobfuscator yet ^^, i will make it stronger if needed
 - V3.6 Fixed GPU, Fixed some bug removed useless import